 Goal 1 of the National Children’s Strategy (2000) stated that

-children will have a voice in matters which affect them and their views will be given due weight in accordance with their age and maturity’.
+children will have a voice in matters which affect them and their views will be given due weight in accordance with their age and maturity.

-The National Strategy on Children and Young People’s Participation in Decision Making (2015-2020) (Department of Children and Youth Affairs, 2015) builds on the National Children’s Strategy’s infrastructure for children and young people’s participation.
+The National Strategy on Children and Young People’s Participation in Decision Making was published in 2015 by the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) and builds on the National Children’s Strategy infrastructure for children and young people’s participation.

 The National Strategy on Children and Young People’s Participation in Decision-Making defines participation as:

-‘the process by which children and young people have active involvement and real influence in decision-making on matters affecting their lives, both directly and indirectly.’
+the process by which children and young people have active involvement and real influence in decision-making on matters affecting their lives, both directly and indirectly.